amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/50_add_images/20_client_code.md

 You do not need to copy/paste the code above.
 We provide the above code for reading / exploration only.
 {{% /notice %}}

 To download images from S3, we just replace the logic inside the `loadImage()` function.
+In XCode, open `Landmarks/Models/Data.swift` and paste the content below:

 {{< highlight swift "hl_lines=51-62" >}}
 /*